 After a short break, it was time for the main event.
 There were a range of tracks from the new album In Waves, in particular the track Black was a real crowd pleaser.
 Several tracks from Ascendancy had older Trivium fans shouting with delight.
 They certainly got the balance between old and new material just right.
 Watch The World Burn saw a cameraman taking audience footage for a brand new second video for the track.
 The most recent video released, single Built To Fall, saw fans erupt once more.
 This was now becoming a regular occurrence and each song provoked another wave of energy spreading across the venue.

 Classic track Ember To Inferno had the masses singing along as the songs just kept rolling out.
 The band kept the set flowing and Matt Heafy took the opportunity of short breaks to influence the crowd into mass circle pits, enthusing everyone to jump and ram home how much the band love playing the UK.
 Torn Between Scylla And Charybdis got its first London performance, to the surprise and delight of the fans.
 A fantastic end to the UK stint of their tour, Trivium pulled out all the stops and the crowd left with huge smiles on their faces (including some truly outstanding post-headbanging hair).

 This was an amazing show for both old school Trivium fans and those just discovering the band.
 A huge age range was apparent in the audience, from parents accompanying young kids of around ten, to teenagers, young adults and more mature followers.
 It was great to see the variety in the audience and the entire gig was never lacking in energy, movement or sweat.
 A fantastic line-up, the bands complimented each other brilliantly.
 It was just such a shame one band was missing.
 Check out all of the bands on the bill below.

-For further information including releases and future tour dates visit Trivium’s official website
+For further information including releases and future tour dates visit Trivium’s website here.

-Watch Trivium’s video for Built To Fall here:
+Watch the video for Built to Fall here: